Shicheng-Guo/BIS180L_web/_posts/2016-05-26-genetic-networks-1.md

 If you remember last week, you found some genes that had significant GxE in the internode tissue.
 We are going to be taking a look at those same genes again this week.
 That data set that you used only had 12 RNA-seq libraries in it.
 However, that subset of data was part of a much larger study that we are going to explore today.
 This data set consists of RNA-seq samples collected from 2 genotypes of *Brassica rapa* (R500 and IMB211) that were grown in either dense (DP) or non-dense planting (NDP) treatments.
 Upendra also collected tissue from multiple tissue types including: Leaf, Petiole, Internode (you worked with this last week), and silique (the plant seed pod).
 There were also 3 biological replicates of each combination (Rep 1, 2, 3).
 If your head is spinning thinking about all of this, do not worry, data visualization will come to the rescue here in a second.

 Remember last week when we were concerned with what distribution the RNA-seq count data was coming from so that we could have a good statistical model of it?
 Well, if we want to perform good clustering we also need to think about this because most of the simplest clustering assumes data to be from a normal distribution.
-I have transformed the RNAseq data to be normally distributed for you, but if you every need to do it yourself you can do so with the function `voom` from the `limma` package.
+I have transformed the RNA-seq data to be normally distributed for you, but if you every need to do it yourself you can do so with the function `voom` from the `limma` package.

-Lets start by loading the two data sets.
+Let's start by loading the two data sets.
 Then we can subset the larger full data set to include only the genes that we are interested in from our analysis last week.

 ```bash